Predicting drug-gene relations via analogy tasks with word embeddings: Methods

 \subsubsection{Pathway-wise setting by year}

-As a next step, based on the analogy tasks in settings P1, P2, Y1, and Y2, we consider more detailed analogy tasks.
-To do this, we consider the analogy tasks in the pathway-wise setting by year, where drugs and genes are categorized based on pathways in datasets divided by year.
+As a next step, based on the analogy tasks in settings P1, P2, and Y1, we consider the analogy tasks in the pathway-wise setting by year, where drugs and genes are categorized based on pathways in datasets divided by year.
+To do this, we perform the analogy tasks in the following two settings.

+\paragraph{Setting P1Y1.} Using embeddings trained on PubMed abstracts up to year $y$, we consider analogy tasks in setting P1.
+Thus, if $y$ is the most recent, it corresponds to setting P1.

+\paragraph{Setting P2Y1.} Using embeddings trained on PubMed abstracts up to year $y$, we consider analogy tasks in setting P2.
+Thus, if $y$ is the most recent, it corresponds to setting P2.